-The modular Earth system model is called GENIE, which stands for: Grid ENabled Integrated Earth system model.
-There are 2 primary variants - one with a simple (2-D, EMBM - see below) atmosphere, which is used here and referred to as 'GENIE-1', and one which employs a 3-D dynamical GCM atmosphere, called GENIE-2. cGENIE is a developmental variant that branches off of the primary model development pathway (the 'trunk') and which reside on 'branches' (all handled by the Subversion (SVN) code repository).
+The original modular Earth system model (of intermediate complexity) was named GENIE, which stands for: Grid ENabled Integrated Earth system model2.
+There were originally 2 primary variants - one with a simple (2-D, EMBM - see below) atmosphere which was referred to as 'GENIE-1', and one which employed a 3-D dynamical GCM atmosphere, called 'GENIE-2'.
+However, much of the code for the dynamical atmosphere and ice sheet components was pretty dodgy and modern FORTRAN compilers increasingly refused to compile the stuff.
+There were also a large number of modules and variants of that hardly anypony used.
+So I deleted them all.
+And then the sun came out. cGENIE is a carbon cycle centric variant of GENIE-1 and in terms of code history, is a branch developed off of the primary model development pathway (trunk) of GENIE.
+The current pre-release version of cGENIE is code-named muffin3.